 The Showcase mode is not available in WWE 2K17.
 Last year there was the Showcase mode for WWE 2K16 featuring Stone Cold Steve Austin.
-This year, however, there is no Showcase mode, instead there’s just a focus on the MyCareer story mode.
+This year, however, there is no Showcase mode, instead there’s just a focus on the WWE 2K17 MyCareer story mode.
 For gamers looking for a walkthrough of WWE 2K17 there is one available that goes through the MyCareer mode whether you’re playing on Xbox 360, Xbox One, PS3 or PS4.

 DSP Gaming goes through all of the game’s options, modes, music and gameplay modes.
 DSP is actually pretty dead-on with a lot of his commentary about the characters in the game.
-You can see the start of his walkthrough in the video below.

 DSP makes some hilarious observations about the music choices, the character scans and a bit of his opinions about the characters in the game.
 It’s also sad that WWE 2K17 doesn’t have the new brand split sets, but they still have some pretty cool features in the game.